Maddocent/Getting_Cleaning_Data/CodeBook.md

 ## The "run_analysis.R" script:

-STEP 1: Installing packages used in this script: This step installs all the nessecary packages for the script to be able to execute all the written functions on the data.
+STEP 1 - Installing packages used in this script: This step installs all the nessecary packages for the script to be able to execute all the written functions on the data.
 The packages:
 "curl" is needed for downloading the data,
 "dplyr" and "tidyr" to select appropriate variables, change the vraiable names, merge the diffrent data files to one and perform the 'group_by' summary statistics

-STEP 2: Getting the Data: Download the dataset (zip file) to a directory "data" in your current working directory.
+STEP 2 - Getting the Data: Download the dataset (zip file) to a directory "data" in your current working directory.
 If the folder data does not exist the script will automatically create this directory.

-STEP 3: Merging the the training and the test sets to create one data set: combines the data from the subjects, the activities and the variables (features) of the "train" dataset with the subjects, activities and features of the "test" dataset.
+STEP 3 - Merging the the training and the test sets to create one data set: combines the data from the subjects, the activities and the variables (features) of the "train" dataset with the subjects, activities and features of the "test" dataset.

-STEP 4: Extracting only the measurements with mean and standard deviation: From the 563 variables in the merged dataset, only the variables containing the words "mean" and "std" are selected.
+STEP 4 - Extracting only the measurements with mean and standard deviation: From the 563 variables in the merged dataset, only the variables containing the words "mean" and "std" are selected.
 The variables "subject" and activity are alse both retained.
+The "selected_data" data frame will contain 68 variables.

+STEP 5 - Applying descriptive activity names to name the activities in the data set: This will change the names of the feature variables to more descriptive names.
+The names will all be lower capitals, conform the tidy dat principle.